 If you’re looking for a bit of peace and quiet during your city break to Vienna, the Palace Hostel is absolutely where you should book your stay!
 It’s located inside a huge park above the city, affording sweeping views of Vienna.

 Additionally, the hostel is eco-friendly and affordable.
 It also has a number of common areas including an indoor lounge, children’s corner, and two terraces, and a garden to relax, dine, or sunbathe.
 If you’re into sports, you might enjoy the mini-golf course or volleyball court on-site, or rent a few walking sticks or a mountain bike to set off and enjoy the nearby natural surroundings.

 As far as rooms go, you wont’ be sleeping with 20 other strangers.
-Nope, the rooms in this Vienna all have two bunk beds so there will be no more than 4 people in a room at one time.
+The rooms in this Vienna all have two bunk beds so there will be no more than 4 people in a room at one time.
 The hostel, of course, offers free WiFi, and has a laundromat and breakfast room.

 So, if you’re looking for a peaceful location that offers the opportunity to embrace Vienna’s city and wildlife, the Palace Hostel is definitely one of the best hostels in Vienna.